microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 2 - Perform Composite Searches
-In cases where you want to narrow the scope of a query by specifying more than one search parameter, this is often done by using the logical `&` operator for combining multiple search criteria.
+In cases where you want to narrow the scope of a query by specifying more than one search parameter, one way of doing this is by using the logical `&` operator for combining multiple search criteria.

 ```GET {{FHIRURL}}/Observation?_lastUpdated=gt2021-10-01```